 - BEST BANG FOR THE BUCK: Bell Trapper Insect Trap

-- BEST GLUE: Trapper Max Glue Traps
+- BEST GLUE TRAPS: Trapper Max Glue Traps

-Types of Bed Bug Traps
+Before You Buy Bed Bug Traps

 Tips for Buying and Using Bed Bug Traps

 When hunting bed bugs, consider a few important tips to help resolve your pest problem.

 - Use an interceptor trap on each bedpost.
 These small traps work on the principle that bed bugs emerge at night and head to their food source—humans.
 To do so, the bugs must crawl up the bedposts, making this an ideal location to trap them.

 - If you have pets, avoid traps that use bait.
 Bait will attract not only bed bugs but also curious pets drawn to the food smells these traps emit.

 - Don’t add pesticides to bed bug traps.
 Since they release harmful chemicals that can be hazardous to human health, most pesticides are not suitable for bedrooms.

 - Traps are not a solution.
 Most bed bug traps are simply early detection systems.
 Bed bugs can be extremely difficult to remove from a home.
 If the trap captures some bed bugs, it may be time to call in the pros to eliminate them.